 Why Borax Works Against Ants

 And yes, borax does kill carpenter ants, though it may take a bit more patience and strategic placement.
 These ants tend to stay hidden deep in wood structures, so getting your homemade bait into their pathways is key.
+Using a combination of ant traps and bait stations with a borax mixture can increase your chances of success.

 How to Make Ant Killer with Borax